Bhagavad Gīta Bhāshya and Tātparya

 "anteṣu remire dhīrā na te madhyeṣu remire। antaprāptiṃ sukhaṃ prāhuḥ duḥkha mantaramantayoḥ॥"

 "(Among the four human goals to be pursued: righteousness [dharma], wealth [artha], desire [kāma], and liberation [mōksha].)
-The brave take glee dwelling on the ends (i.e. righteousness and liberation), not those which are in the middle (i.e. wealth and desires).
-Getting those in the ends results in happiness while those in the middle are filled with misery"
+The wise find joy at the end (i.e. righteousness and liberation), not in the middle (i.e. wealth and desires).
+They say reaching the end is happiness, while the middle is filled with sorrow."

 (ma.bhā.12.317.34)